Fall Arts Festival

 Printmaking workshops led by Hound Dog Press, super FUN!

-Book binding: Joanne Price of Starpointe Studio will guide you through this creative workshop where you can make a journal to take home.
+Paper Making: Joanne Price of Starpointe Studio will guide you through this creative workshop where you can make (plantable!) paper to take home.

 Tie dye: Local artists Jody Jaques and Doris Thurber will guide you through the colorful world of tie dyeing – FREE if you bring your own cotton item or T shirts ($10), onesies, & totes are available for purchase.